 indexes to south east Queensland Roman Catholic parish registers

-New resources are being added to the library all the time and lists of new acquisitions are published in our quarterly journal Generation.
+New resources are being added to the library all the time and lists of new acquisitions are published in our Journal Generation.

-Use of the catalogue enables our members to do their 'homework' before they visit us, and therefore single out those resources which will provide the most efficient use of their research time.
+Use of the online catalogue enables members and other interested family historians to do their 'homework' before they visit us, and therefore single out those resources which will provide the most efficient use of their research time.

 Why not visit us and see what we have that can help you get started with your family history research and, perhaps, knock down one of your 'brick walls'.
-For the location of our library, see here.
+For the location of our library, see Where are we?.